orlandocaraballo/sei/outlines/08-functions-in-js/08-functions-in-js.md

 ## Exercises

 - NYCDA needs a simple welcome program for registered students.
-Create a function called `nycdaWelcome` that will take in a student's `name` as an argument and return a string that looks like: “Welcome to NYCDA {`name`}!
+Create a function called `nycdaWelcome` that will accept a student's `name` as a parameter and return a string that looks like: “Welcome to NYCDA {`name`}!
 Enjoy your stay!”
 - Create a simple calculator function called `brokenCalculator` that given two arguments will multiply the second argument by `3` and return the result.
 - Define a function `lineThemUp` that takes three integers as arguments and returns the integers as an array.